iffysravioli/oopslab/README.md

-Attributes and Methods - my_customer.py
+#Attributes and Methods

+For my_customer.py